heremaps/naksha/here-naksha-app-service/src/test/resources/ingest_data/topology/jmeter/JMETER_TESTS.md

   concurrency)
 - JrampUp: ramp up value of JMeter's thread group (aka: how long before they start doing stuff)
 - JloopCount: how many request should each client send
+- JTimeout: timeout of request sent to Naksha
 - result file: csv with metadata regarding the execution (latency, URL that was used, response code etc)
 - output file: summary of execution (avg time per thread etc)